-1. Monetary gift from father to daughter: Any amount of money received without consideration by the daughter and the aggregate value of such money received throughout the year exceeds Rs 50000 will be taxed in the hands of the father
+1. Monetary gift from father to daughter: Any amount of money received without consideration by the daughter and the aggregate value of such money received throughout the year exceeds Rs 50,000 will be taxed in the daughter’s hands.

-2. Gift from father to daughter in Receipt of Immovable Property:
+2. Gift from father to daughter in the Form of Immovable Property:

 b) Inadequate Consideration: If the consideration is less than the stamp duty value of the property and the difference is greater than the higher of Rs 50,000 or 10% of the consideration, then the father will be taxed.